What is the Self Coaching Model?

 Any time you add a qualifier to a circumstance, you are choosing to think a thought.
 If you say, “She had a terrible past,” that is a thought, no matter how many people agree with you.
 The descriptor “terrible” is a thought about her past.

-As human beings, we have approximately 60,000 thoughts per day.
+As human beings, we have thousands of thoughts per day.
 Most people have unsupervised minds, meaning they don’t intentionally choose their thoughts.
-That is what gets them into big trouble; they feel so bad on a regular basis without knowing why or how to process their emotions.
+That is what gets them into big trouble; as you'll soon see, those thoughts running wild create a host of bad feelings.
+Bad feelings that many people resign themselves to rather than realizing that gaining awareness of their thoughts can transform much of that unnecessary suffering.

 Nothing that happens in your life is amazing or terrible until you decide to have a thought about it.